kristina-cherevko/logic-synthesis-reed-muller/README.md

 Written graph with 3 inputs, 1 outputs, and 2 and-nodes into AIGER file "80.aig".
 Added statistics for "80.aig" to the file "stats.txt".
 ```
+Result of synthesis by Shannon expansion algorithm with three canonical expansion and all variable orders for function with truth table `80` in hex notation: